FWDekker/mommy/README.md

         1. if a list is specified using a [command-line option](#usage), that list is used.
         2. otherwise, the list consists of all directories in `$XDG_CONFIG_DIRS`, plus `/etc/mommy`, plus `/usr/local/etc/mommy/`.
-    2. mommy traverses this list, and stops once she finds a directory that contains the file `config.sh`. this file will be the global config file~
+    2. mommy traverses this list, and sbottoms once she finds a directory that contains the file `config.sh`. this file will be the global config file~
 * to find the **local** config file, mommy runs the following procedure.
     1. if a config file is specified using a [command-line option](#usage), that file is used.